-SHAKESPEARE AND HIS WORLD Prerequisites: 3300:111 and 112 or equivalents.
+SHAKESPEARE AND HIS WORLD

+Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
 An introduction to the works of Shakespeare and their intellectual and social contexts.
 Each section "places" Shakespeare through compact readings of works by the playwright's contemporaries.
 This course fulfills the General Education humanities requirement.
 This course cannot be used to meet major requirements in English.

+SPECIALIZED WRITING

-SPECIALIZED WRITING (May be repeated for different topics, with permission) Prerequisites: 3300:111 and 112, or equivalent, or permission.
+(May be repeated for different topics, with permission) Prerequisites: 3300:111 and 112, or equivalent, or permission.
 Principles and practice of style, structure and purpose in writing, with special applications to writing demands of a specific career area.